VanCityGuide

 Confirm you're eligible

-MSP covers Canadian citizens, permanent residents, and temporary residents on a study permit or work permit valid for at least 6 months.
-Visitors and tourists are not eligible — they need travel insurance.
+MSP covers Canadian citizens, permanent residents, and temporary residents whose study permit or work permit is valid for six months or longer.
+Spouses and children of eligible permit holders can be added if they hold a valid visitor permit.
+Tourists and short-stay visitors are not eligible — they need travel insurance.

 2. 02